ezio-97/Cat-vs-Dog-Voice-recognition/README.md

 # To-Do(feel free to add all your thoughts and suggestions)

-*There seems to also be a mfcc function built into librosa:
+*There seems to also be a mfcc function built into librosa I an not sure however what other preprocessing is in there (eg preemphasizing):
     mfccs = librosa.feature.mfcc(y=audio, sr=22050, n_mfcc=40)
     mfccs_scaled = np.mean(mfccs.T, axis=0)
 * The total duration of cats are double than dogs.
 Find possible mitigations for that.